UMAprotocol/launch-lsp/README.md

-# Stub Package for Launching a new EMP
+# Stub Package for Launching a New EMP

-The purpose of this repository/package is to make it easy to customize your EMP Deployment.
+The purpose of this repository/package is to make it easy to customize your EMP deployment.
 Feel free to use this repository in place or fork and customize it.

-## System Dependencies
+## Install system dependencies

 You will need to install nodejs v12 (we recommend `nvm` to manage node versions) and yarn.